opennode/waldur-core/docs/guide/monitoring-as-a-service.rst

 1. A pre-packaged Zabbix appliance deployed into defined OpenStack tenant for the highest flexibility.

-2. A pre-packaged Zabbix appliance configurable by NodeConductor after the deployment of the appliance ("Advanced monitoring").
+2. A pre-packaged Zabbix appliance configurable by Waldur after the deployment of the appliance ("Advanced monitoring").
 Intended for use cases when OpenStack hosts need to be registered manually or automatically in the monitoring server deployed in a tenant.